ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ## Examples

-### Using BMSClient, MFPAuthorizationManager and MFPRequest
+### Using BMSClient, BMSAuthorizationManager and BMSRequest

 #### Initializing BMSClient